Loan Amortization Explained (With Free Calculator)

 Refinance also resets the amortization clock.
 If you're 5 years into a 30-year mortgage and refinance into a new 30-year, you're back to the front-loaded-interest part of a fresh schedule.
 To avoid this trap, refinance into a shorter-term loan (15-20 years) or make extra payments to keep your old payoff schedule.

 The refinance calculator shows your specific break-even point and total interest savings.
-Run it before signing any refinance — the upfront costs can wipe out the rate savings if you sell or move within a few years.
+Run it before signing any refinance β the upfront costs can wipe out the rate savings if you sell or move within a few years.
+For mortgages specifically, our mortgage calculator vs amortization schedule explainer walks through how the two views relate.

 FAQ

-What's the easiest way to see my full amortization schedule?
-Drop your loan terms into the loan calculator — it generates a payment-by-payment table showing principal, interest, and balance for every month of the loan.
+Q: What's the easiest way to see my full amortization schedule?
+A: Drop your loan terms into the loan calculator β it generates a payment-by-payment table showing principal, interest, and balance for every month of the loan.
 For mortgages specifically, the mortgage calculator does the same thing with mortgage-specific defaults.

-Why does my mortgage statement show I've barely paid down principal?
-Because amortization front-loads interest.
-In years 1-7 of a 30-year loan, roughly 75-85% of every payment goes to interest.
+Q: Why does my mortgage statement show I've barely paid down principal?
+A: Because amortization front-loads interest.
+In years 1β7 of a 30-year loan, roughly 75β85% of every payment goes to interest.
 The principal balance moves slowly until you get past the halfway point of the loan term.
+The CFPB's home-loan toolkit explains the same dynamic in its consumer-facing language.

-Are extra payments worth it if I plan to sell in 5 years?
-The dollar savings on interest only materialize over the full life of the loan.
+Q: Are extra payments worth it if I plan to sell in 5 years?
+A: The dollar savings on interest only materialize over the full life of the loan.
 If you sell in 5 years, your extra payments build equity (so you walk away with a bit more cash from the sale), but they don't save you accumulated interest because you wouldn't have paid that interest anyway.
-Whether it's "worth it" depends on what you'd otherwise do with the cash.
+Whether it's "worth it" depends on what you'd otherwise do with the cash β if your alternative is high-interest credit card debt at 24% APR (per the Federal Reserve G.19 release), pay that off first.

-Does amortization apply to all loans?
-Most installment loans (mortgages, auto loans, personal loans) use amortization.
-Credit card debt doesn't — there's no fixed payoff date, and minimum payments are calculated as a percentage of the balance.
+Q: Does amortization apply to all loans?
+A: Most installment loans (mortgages, auto loans, personal loans, federal student loans) use amortization.
+Credit card debt doesn't β there's no fixed payoff date, and minimum payments are calculated as a percentage of the balance.
 Interest-only loans skip the principal portion entirely until a balloon payment at the end.

-Should I refinance to a 15-year loan instead of paying extra on a 30?
-Both reduce total interest, but a 15-year loan typically gets you a better rate (~0.5% lower) plus the discipline of a forced higher payment.
-Extra payments on a 30-year give you flexibility — you can pause them in a tight month.
+Q: Should I refinance to a 15-year loan instead of paying extra on a 30?
+A: Both reduce total interest, but a 15-year loan typically gets you a better rate (~0.5% lower per Freddie Mac PMMS data) plus the discipline of a forced higher payment.
+Extra payments on a 30-year give you flexibility β you can pause them in a tight month.
 The math favors the 15-year for total savings; the flexibility favors the 30-year-plus-extra-principal approach.

 The Bottom Line